HSLdevcom/jore4-ui/README.md

 - To run all cypress tests without browser: `yarn test:e2e`
 - To disable map tile rendering (e.g. to speed up tests or improve reliability in CI), set the `CYPRESS_DISABLE_MAP_TILES=true` environment variable
 - To list existing e2e test cases run `yarn test:e2e:list`
+- Tests have tags for features and other test sets, like `@smoke`.
+Run tests for a specific tag with `yarn test:e2e --env grepTags=@routes`, for example.
+Further Cypress grep documentation: https://github.com/cypress-io/cypress/tree/develop/npm/grep

 Failed tests ran without browser can be investigated visually by looking at videos and screenshots at `./cypress/reports`.
 Anyway, debugging is generally easier when cypress is opened with browser as then you can poke around with browsers devtools.